-Assists the student in developing knowledge of administration supervision, grant writing, fundraising, and budgeting.
-The macro social work practice course will provide models for developing programs that promote social and economic justice for the underserved, the poor, and the oppressed populations.
-This course will meet 2/3 in the classroom and 1/3 online.
+The course assists students in developing knowledge of administration supervision, grant writing, fundraising and budgeting.
+The macro social work practice course will provide models for developing programs that promote social and economic justice for the underserved, the poor and the oppressed populations.